 - Preheat oven to 375 degrees F.

-- Season ¾-1 pound fish with ½ teaspoon salt and ½ teaspoon paprika.
-Put it back in the refrigerator until needed.
+- Season fish with ½ teaspoon of the salt and all of the paprika.
+Put it back in the refrigerator until needed.¾ to 1 pound mild white fish, 1 tsp kosher salt, ½ tsp paprika

-- In an 8×11 or similar sized baking dish, toss 2 parsnips, 3 carrots, 2 celery and 1 onion with 2 Tablespoons olive oil and remaining ½ teaspoon salt.
-Spread out evenly in the baking dish.
+- In an 8×11 or similar sized baking dish, toss parsnips, carrots, celery and onion with 2 tablespoons olive oil and remaining ½ teaspoon salt.
+Spread out evenly in the baking dish.2 parsnips, 3 carrots, 2 celery stalks, 1 small onion, 2 Tbsps olive oil

-- Pour 2 ½ cups chicken or vegetable broth over vegetables
+- Pour 2 ½ cups chicken or vegetable broth over vegetables2 ½ cups chicken or vegetable stock or broth

-- Evenly sprinkle 1 Tablespoon butter on top.
-Add 1 bay leaf.
+- Evenly sprinkle butter cubes on top.
+Add the bay leaf.1 Tbsp unsalted butter, 1 bay leaf

 - Cover the baking dish tightly with a lid or aluminum foil.
 Bake 30 minutes.

-- Add the fish and ½ red pepper and bake again, covered, for another 30 minutes until the fish is just cooked through and easily flakes apart with a fork.
+- Add the fish and ½ red pepper and bake again, covered, for another 30 minutes until the fish is just cooked through and easily flakes apart with a fork.½ red bell pepper

-- Gently heat ½ cup whole cream or coconut milk and stir into the chowder.
+- Gently heat ½ cup whole cream or coconut milk and stir into the chowder.½ cup whole cream or coconut milk

-- Sprinkle with ¼ cup parsley just before serving.
-If using the jalapeno garnish, place slices on top.
+- Sprinkle with parsley just before serving.
+If using the jalapeno garnish, place slices on top.¼ cup chopped parsley, sliced jalapeno for garnish

 - The chowder can be made a day ahead.